openmultiplayer/web/docs/scripting/functions/TogglePlayerClock.md

 :::tip

+- Time is not synced with other players!
+Time can be synced using [SetPlayerTime](SetPlayerTime).
-Time will automatically advance 6 hours when the player dies.
+- Time will automatically advance 6 hours when the player dies.

 :::